-Fire watches may also detect fires, call out the fire brigade, give exact information regarding the nature and location of the fire to the fire brigade, and initiate fire suppression activities for incipient stage fires
+Fire watches may also detect fires, call out the fire brigade, give exact information regarding the nature and location of the fire to the fire brigade, and even initiate fire suppression activities for incipient stage fires if allowed by site procedures.
+The inspectors may assess whether:

-Compensatory measures are put in place by the licensee for out-of-service, degraded or inoperable fire protection equipment that is required to be operable; or inoperable systems or features (e.g., detection and suppression systems and equipment, passive fire barrier features, etc.).
+Compensatory measures are put in place by the licensee for out-of-service (including for testing), degraded or inoperable fire protection equipment that is required to be operable; or inoperable systems or features (e.g., detection and suppression systems and equipment, passive fire barrier features, etc.).

+For identified impaired fire protection features, compensatory actions (usually a posted fire watch) are established and continued until the component is restored.

+Compensatory measures are adequate to provide at least the same reduction in fire risk (considering the out of service time) as the fire protection item(s) for which the compensatory measures are applied.

+The training and duties of posted compensatory action fire watchers are adequate, and fire watch rounds are completed within specified procedural time frames.

+Licensee’s plans for permanent corrective actions, and the effectiveness of the corrective actions for returning the equipment to service in a reasonable period of time, are adequate.

+Fire Brigade Training and Drills

-Compensatory measures are adequate to provide at least the same reduction in fire risk (considering the out of service time) as the fire protection item(s) for which the compensatory measures are applied.Licensee’s plans for permanent corrective actions, and the effectiveness of the corrective actions for returning the equipment to service in a reasonable period of time, are adequate.If drill is not scheduled to take place during the inspection, the inspection requirement may be accomplished by interviewing Fire Brigade members to determine the actions they would take in the event of a fire response.
-Different fire scenarios should be p to determine the extent of Fire Brigade training.
-The following information should be assessed during a drill observation:
+If a drill is not scheduled to take place during the inspection, the inspection requirement may be accomplished by interviewing Fire Brigade members to determine the actions they would take in the event of a fire response, and reviewing documentation of recent events in which the fire brigade was activated.
+Different fire scenarios should be posed to the fire brigade members to determine the extent of Fire Brigade training.
+For sites without a resident inspector, a drill must be observed at least once within two inspection periods (four years) in order to complete the inspection procedure.
+The following information should be assessed during a drill observation, and/or during interviews and review of training:

+The organization, training, qualifications, and equipment of the fire brigade are adequate to respond to the credible fire scenarios identified in the Emergency Plan/ISA, with assistance from offsite fire departments.
+(NFPA 600, “Standard on Industrial Fire Brigades,” and NFPA 1081, “Standard for Industrial Fire Brigade Member Professional Qualifications” describe the requirements for the organization, training, and personal protective equipment of fire brigades whenever they are established by the employer and may be used as guidance.)

-Protective clothing/turnout gear is properly put on used.
+Protective clothing/turnout gear and self-contained breathing apparatus (SCBA) equipment is properly put on, used, and removed.

 Fire hose lines are capable of reaching all necessary fire hazard locations, the lines are laid out without flow constrictions, the hose is simulated as being charged with water, and the nozzle is pattern (flow stream) tested prior to entering the fire area of concern.

 The fire area of concern is entered in a controlled manner (e.g., fire brigade members stay low to the floor and feel the door for heat prior to entry into the fire area).
+Drills simulate forced entry into a structure or confined space.
+Fire brigade members are trained to recognize and exit a hazardous area for which they are not equipped.